 - Moisturize your belly.
 While stretch marks are largely genetic, keeping the skin hydrated can reduce itching as it stretches.

 - Eat iron-rich foods.
 Your blood volume is increasing, and iron needs go up.
 Red meat, spinach, lentils, and fortified cereals are good sources.
+See our Pregnancy Diet & Nutrition Guide for a complete breakdown of what to eat.

 Common Questions